-litical history of both societies and to a consideration of their lasting cultural bequest to the West.
+Study of ancient Greek and Roman civilizations.
+Particular attention is devoted to social and political history of both societies and to a consideration of their lasting cultural bequest to the West.
+OFFERED: Spring 2015-16.

-Medieval World
+3110 Medieval World

-Examination of important historical forces in the evolution of medieval Europe from the fall of
+Examination of important historical forces in the evolution of medieval Europe from the fall of Rome to the 14th century.
+OFFERED: with sufficient demand.